 What is missing is any real detecting.
 Carpenter finds a few clues, but there is barely any characterisation of the ‘suspects’.
 I guessed who the Soviet agent was long before the end, not because there were any pointers, but because he was the only person from the ice station who had more than a couple of lines.

-Instead, and Alistair Maclean is of course a thriller writer, there are action scenes (the walk through the blizzard) and disaster movie set-pieces (the torpedo tube flood and the fire in the engine room); these are well described and atmospheric, particularly the fire.
+Instead, and Alistair Maclean is of course a thriller writer, there are action scenes (the walk through the blizzard) and disaster movie set-pieces (the torpedo tube flood and the fire in the engine room).
+Maclean describes these atmospherically, particularly the fire.

 The spy element is rather limited.
 Carpenter is obviously a British spy from the start.
 The murderers are Soviet spies.
-The motive is spy-related, but only revealed in the second to last chapter and is a ‘MacGuffin’ (e.g. it could be anything, it has no direct plot relevance).
-Maclean describes Carpenter as being in ‘MI6 counter-espionage’.
+Their motive is spy-related, but Maclean only reveals it in the second to last chapter and it’s a MacGuffin (e.g. it could be anything, it has no direct plot relevance).
+Maclean describes Carpenter as being in ‘MI6 counter espionage’.
 Of course, there is no such thing, as that’s the role of MI5.

-Overall, although the plot hangs together it’s the weak characters that let the novel down.
+Overall though, the plot hangs together.
+It’s the weak characters that let the novel down.
 Carpenter has no real character traits other than being cold, tough and unflappable.
 The half a dozen interchangeable American sailors are all equally tough and unflappable but a bit jollier.
 The ice station survivors are indistinguishable from each other.

-The reader is left then really with just the ‘will they make it?’ factor of the action set-pieces to maintain their interest, and they are of course excellent.
+This only leaves the ‘will they make it?’ factor of the action set-pieces to maintain interest, and they are of course excellent.
 Alistair Maclean’s strong point is his ability to evoke the tension and adrenalin of men facing seemingly impossible odds.

 Ice Station Zebra: My Verdict